-When considering whether a church has the qualities necessary for individual growth, whether it is grounded in sound doctrine, and reliable in how they practice truth, one need only seek the originator of Truth—the Word of God.
+When considering whether a church has the qualities necessary for individual growth, or if it is grounded in sound doctrine one need only seek the blueprint for Truth—the Word of God.

-The leadership within a church is representative of the principles and tenets by which a church is founded and operated.
-If the leadership is good, it is reflective of the goodness of God in their conduct and teaching.
-The Spirit of God is active in a good church and God is at work within the ministry of such people and likewise the Spirit of God draws people into this relationship as well.
+The leadership within a church should represent the principles and tenets by which a church is founded upon.
+If leadership is good, they will show forth the goodness of God in their conduct and teaching.
+The Spirit of God is active in a good church and God is at work within the ministry of a people lead by the Spirit of God while leading people toward Jesus.

 Revelation 5:9-10 “And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation; And hast made us unto our God kings and priests: and we shall reign on the earth.”

-When I look into the Word of God, I don’t see a distinction between anyone in the church in regards to the qualities of godliness and the need to exemplify them.
-What is evident is the scrutiny placed upon leaders and the requirement for someone to be in that position.
-When it comes to our relationship before God, those qualities of godliness are encouraged and commanded to all.
+When I look into the Word of God, I don’t see a distinction in regards to the charge God made for godliness and the need to exemplify holiness of conduct.
+Many times people will place more scrutiny upon leaders since the requirements for someone to be in that position is made clear but when it comes to a relationship with God, the qualities of godliness are encouraged and commanded for all people.

 Titus 2:1-2 “But as for you, speak the things which are proper for sound doctrine: that the older men be sober, reverent, temperate, sound in faith, in love, in patience;”

-- Sober–some will interpret this as sober-minded which is to be clear headed, not influenced by substances that will cloud your thinking or dominate your life.
-Temperance is a word often used in this setting which indicates an avoidance of extremes.
-Alcohol certainly fits this criteria and everything else that is prevalent in society that inhibits a man’s ability to think clearly.
-With the advent of medical marijuana and subsequent recreational usage at an all time high in our society, this charge is more relevant now than ever before.
-A little alcohol doesn’t impair, nor does certain drugs that have a beneficial effect, where people drop the ball is when they can’t moderate the usage.
+Remaining Sober–some will interpret this as sober-minded which is to be clear headed, not influenced by substances that will cloud your thinking or dominate your life, but temperance is a word often used in this setting that indicates an avoidance of extremes.
+Alcohol certainly fits this criteria and everything else that is prevalent in a society that inhibits a man’s ability to think clearly.
+With the advent of medical marijuana and subsequent recreational usage at an all time high in our society, the charge to be temprant is more relevant now than ever before.
+A little alcohol doesn’t impair, nor do certain drugs that have a beneficial effect, where people drop the ball is when they can’t moderate the usage.

-- Reverent–to be reverent is to show deep or solemn respect.
-1 Timothy 3:8 “Likewise deacons must be reverent, not double-tongued, not given to much wine, not greedy for money,” What a man of God reveres is holiness.
+Being found Reverent–to be reverent is to show deep or solemn respect.
+1 Timothy 3:8 “Likewise deacons must be reverent, not double-tongued, not given to much wine, not greedy for money,” Men of God revere holiness.
 If the walk doesn’t match up with the talk, the talk is not believable.
-I am continually challenged by this charge against me and a majority of my prayer life is in listening and responding to the Spirit directing me in this course.
+I am continually challenged by this charge against me and a majority of my prayer life is in listening and responding to the Spirit directing me in this way.
 If I can’t live out my conviction then it becomes nothing more than that, a continual reprimand that never corrects.
 No one is expected to be perfect in life, the striving is toward a perfection and that requires humility.

-- Temperate–self control is an attribute that is highly revered in society.
-Everyone knows how difficult this is and to those who have mastered it, there is a high level of respect.
-This quality extends to every reach of life, from the tongue to the mind, self-control is not easily achieved, it requires a concerted effort and determination that must be tamed with a view to neglecting the flesh.
-The flesh continually cries out to be satisfied and for those who have learned to master this element of life, it is these we look up to.
+Remaining Temperate–self control is an attribute that is highly revered in society.
+Everyone knows how difficult self control is to maintain and to those who have mastered it, there is a high level of respect.
+This quality of temperance extends to every reach of life, from the tongue to the mind, self-control is not easily achieved, it requires a concerted effort and determination that must be tamed with a view to neglecting the flesh.
+The flesh continually cries out to be satisfied and for those who have learned to master this element of life, it is to these godly men revere.

 You will not find godly honor, respect, or spiritual nourishment from this world, it has none to give.
-The world honors its own.
+The world only honors itself.

-- Sound in patience–an uncorrupted understanding of God’s Word entails a knowledge of patience.
-Patient in trials comes through a faith that has been refined by the fires of trial.
-Patient with others is an attribute of love.
-Patient in your walk is found in knowing the Lord has always led that man in life and will continue to do so until the end.
-Patient in knowing that God is Sovereign and regardless of what is happening all around us, this world will be subjected to His authority and pattern of completion set forth since the beginning of time.
+Sound in patience–an uncorrupted understanding of God’s Word entails a knowledge of patience.
+Remaining patient in trials comes through a faith that has been refined by the fires of trial.
+Patience with others is an attribute of love.
+Patience in your walk is found in knowing that the Lord has always led godly men and will continue to do so until the end.
+Patience in knowing that God is Sovereign and regardless of all that is happening around us, this world will come under subjection to His authority and the Lord will complete what He has begun.

 1 Timothy 3:4-7 “An overseer must manage his own household well and keep his children under control, with complete dignity.
 For if someone does not know how to manage his own household, how can he care for the church of God?
 He must not be a recent convert, or he may become conceited and fall under the same condemnation as the devil.
 Furthermore, he must have a good reputation with outsiders, so that he will not fall into disgrace and into the snare of the devil.”

-We must break out of the mindset that since we aren’t in a particular position or “calling”, we don’t need to concern ourselves with such matters.
+Men of God must break out of the mindset that if they aren’t in a particular position or “calling”, they don’t need to concern ourselves with matters of leadership.

-We are all called as Kings and Priests within the Kingdom of God.
-We all have the same responsibility before a Just and Holy God to walk in His ways.
+Men are all called to be kings and priests within the Kingdom of God.
+They all have the same responsibility before a just and Holy God to walk in His ways.

-It is only for those who have risen above and successfully received and embraced these principles is the position of honor in representing God as a Shepherd before the people, will the task be given.
+For those who have risen above and successfully received and embraced these principles, the position of honor in representing God as a shepherd before the people is the honor that is given.